-Swords and shields littered the battlefield; the silver and black of the warriors’ breastplates stained with red with blood spilled in the name of their king.
+Swords and shields littered the battlefield; the silver and black of the warriors’ breastplates stained red with blood spilled in the name of their king.
 However misguided their battles may be, Svava admired their spirit and conviction.

-She was growing increasingly frustrated as she failed to locate the man she was searching for.
-She knew him to be tall, much taller than his comrades in arms.
+She was growing frustrated as she failed to locate the man she was searching for.
+She knew him to be tall — much taller than his comrades in arms.
 She had seen in her mind’s eye that he had hair as black as coal and eyes of a deep brown; his bronze skin stretched taught over broad shoulders and large muscles.
 He wore a breastplate of black and gold that depicted a wolf mid-sprint, teeth bared, ears pulled back in a fierce battle cry of his own.
 This was not an insignia that was well known in these parts.
 These were the tribes of Odovar and Basilicus; their emblems were the lion and the serpent respectively.
 The wolf belonged to the Vargul of the north.
-Svava had visited them many a time and had found a great number of them to be worthy of a place in Valhalla.
+Svava had visited them many times and had found a great number of them to be worthy of a place in Valhalla.
 For this man to be fighting a battle that was not his own this far south was deeply troubling.
 To not have been chosen by Freya was troubling as well.
 What had this man done to have earned exile from both his tribe and the fields of Valhalla?

-Svava could choose to welcome this man regardless of Freya’s wishes, she had done it before on many occasions.
+Svava could choose to welcome this man regardless of Freya’s wishes; she had done it before on many occasions.
 Freya rarely spent time in the world of men and had overlooked many worthy souls throughout the eons.
 Svava relished the opportunity to lord the selection of these souls over Freya.
 Having fallen out of Odin’s favor centuries ago, Freya’s Valkyrie knew she was no longer the Queen she once was, but they continued to follow her regardless.
 Freya was still as fierce a warrior as she ever was, she was simply as fallible as the rest of her Valkyrie now and Svava preferred her that way.

 “You will feast at Odin’s table tonight brave warrior,” Svava echoed again, clasping the arm of yet another worthy soul.
 She had watched this man’s final moments and he had proved worthy many times over, defeating his enemies in countless battles throughout his lifetime.
-The greying in his beard and braided hair lent credence to his successful brutality in the name of his king.
+The graying in his beard and braided hair lent credence to his successful brutality in the name of his king.
 This man would enter the fields of Valhalla with his head held high.
 Svava was honored to welcome him, but he was not the man she still searched for.